Carlos Sainz Sr.: Later career in rally raid

 In March 2014 it was announced that Peugeot Sport would return to Dakar in 2015 and Sainz joined Cyril Despres to race for Peugeot, driving its Peugeot 2008 DKR.
 In the rally he retired after a crash.
 In Dakar 2016 Sainz was forced to retire from the lead after the gearbox of his Peugeot broke.
 In 2017 Sainz also had to retire after rolling his Peugeot during the fourth stage of the rally.
 In 2018, Sainz took the second Dakar win of his career with Peugeot team.

 After Peugeot shut down its rally raid programme, Sainz joined X-Raid to drive a Mini at the 2019 Dakar Rally.
 He stuck the car in a large hole on stage 3, damaging the suspension, but limped to the end of the stage and finished the event 13th.

 Sainz won his third Dakar Rally in 2020, with co-driver Lucas Cruz.
 The duo registered four stage wins to their name, before finally winning the race with a lead of just 6 minutes and 21 seconds.

+Sainz returned to the Dakar Rally in 2021 with Mini, recording three stage victories on the way to an overall third-place finish.

+After joining Audi in 2022, Sainz won his fourth Dakar Rally in 2024, becoming the oldest Dakar winner at age 61.